-Compliance managers work to identify where issues with legality and ethics within a company are taking place and then fix these problems quickly and effectively.
+Compliance managers work to identify where issues with legality and ethics within a company are taking place, and then will fix these problems quickly and effectively.
 Depending on where these problems occur, serious compliance problems may result in legal consequences or firing of the individual breaching compliance within the company.
 Compliance managers work with upper levels of management to ensure strategies are in place to deal with compliance problems when they occur before the reputation and integrity of the company and its staff are jeopardized.

-Apart from working with upper management, compliance managers are responsible for creating and enforcing plans of action related to ethical and legal behavior within the company.
-Compliance managers must also assign different sections of the amount of work that need to be done by other members of the compliance team, as well as setting up team and group meetings and the materials that will be discussed during the assigned time.
+Apart from working with upper management, compliance managers are responsible for creating and enforcing plans of action related to ethical and legal behaviour within the company.
+Compliance managers must also assign different sections of the amount of work that needs to be done by other members of the compliance team, as well as setting up team and group meetings and the materials that will be discussed during the assigned time.
 Along with creating and organizing short-term goals for their department, compliance managers must create long-term goals and plans for methods that will ensure no illegal activities occur within the workplace.

 Many compliance managers work outside of human resources as well.
 The financial department of any company will often hire compliance managers to see that their finance department is running correctly, without any foul play.
-Manufacturing companies and financial institutions use compliance managers to see that all of their departments are running free of corruption and unethical behavior.
+Manufacturing companies and financial institutions use compliance managers to see that all of their departments are running free of corruption and unethical behaviour.

 Compliance managers work closely with other people in a team setting generally in an office within the company building, such as in the HR department, legal services, or financial offices.